morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 [Linux Driver for USB WiFi Adapters that use the RTL8811CU, RTL8821CU, RTL8821CUH and RTL8831AU Chipsets](https://github.com/morrownr/8821cu)

 As of kernel 6.2, the above chipsets have an in-kernel driver.
 It is located in the rtw88 in-kernel driver.
 The performance of this new in-kernel driver is not so good currently but will likely improve as time passes.
 I invite all to test the new in-kernel driver and use it if it meets your needs.
-Most users will likely want to use the out-of-kernel driver shown above as it is very stable and performance is excellent.
-In fact, it is probably the best Realtek out-of-kernel driver there is.
+Most users will likely want to use the out-of-kernel driver shown above for now as it is very stable and performance is excellent.
 It even supports MU-MIMO.

 These chipsets tend to run cool, which is good.
 Adapters based on this chipset are readily available at low prices but beware of poor quality adapters made by some adapter makers.
 Read the reviews before buying.
 I recommend that you buy only single-function (wifi only) and single-state adapters with the rtl8811cu chipset.